InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap protocol

-\textit{Stage 2:} (3) Focusing on smaller $(B, \Vp)$ ranges containing ROI$_1$s and restricting to cutter gate voltage pairs for which the junction transparency is approximately the same at both ends, confirm the existence of stable zero bias peaks in $\GRR$ and $\GLL$ and recover the clusters of points in the $B$-$\Vp$ plane where there are stable ZBPs at both ends of the wire.
+\textit{Stage 2:} (3)~Focusing on smaller $(B, \Vp)$ ranges containing ROI$_1$s and restricting to cutter gate voltage pairs for which the junction transparency is approximately the same at both ends, confirm the existence of stable zero bias peaks in $\GRR$ and $\GLL$ and recover the clusters of points in the $B$-$\Vp$ plane where there are stable ZBPs at both ends of the wire.
 This step is important when there is a drift in $\Vp$ between Stages 1 and 2.
-(4) Use $A(\GRL)$ and $A(\GLR)$ to determine the bulk energy gap as a function of $(B, \Vp)$ for each cutter gate pair.
-(5) For each cutter gate pair, find ZBP clusters identified in step 3 whose interiors are gapped and whose boundaries are gapless.
-We will denote them by $\mathcal{C}^A_i$ where $i$ is a cutter gate pair index and $A$ is an index that distinguishes different gapped ZBP clusters with gapless boundaries that might occur for the same cutter gate pair.
-(6) Find the sets of clusters $T$ in the $B$-$\Vp$ plane consisting of $\mathcal{C}^A_i$ that overlap for different cutter gate settings.
+The cutter voltages can either be set such that the junction transparencies are set on average to target conductance values, or compensated as a function of $\Vp$ such that the transparencies are stabilized to the target values.
+(4)~Use $A(\GRL)$ and $A(\GLR)$ to determine the bulk energy gap as a function of $(B, \Vp)$ for each pair of cutter gate settings.
+(5)~For each pair of cutter gate settings, find ZBP clusters identified in step 3 whose interiors are gapped and whose boundaries are gapless.
+We will denote them by $\mathcal{C}^A_i$ where $i$ is a index for the pair of cutter gate settings and $A$ is an index that distinguishes different gapped ZBP clusters with gapless boundaries that might occur for the same pair of cutter gate settings.
+(6)~Find the sets of clusters $T$ in the $B$-$\Vp$ plane consisting of $\mathcal{C}^A_i$ that overlap for different cutter gate settings.
 To be more precise, we define $T \equiv \{\mathcal{C}^A_i \,|\,\mathcal{C}^A_i \cap \mathcal{C}^B_j \neq \emptyset \mbox{ for some } j\neq i \mbox{ and } \bigcup \mathcal{C}^A_i \mbox{ connected}\}$.
-The device passes the TGP if there is a $T$ such that there is a $\mathcal{C}^A_i \in T$ for a number of cutter gate settings $i$ that exceeds some threshold, as we make more precise in \Cref{sec:TGP_parameters}.
-In this case we define the region of interest $\mathrm{ROI}_2 = \bigcup_{\mathcal{C}^A_i\in T} \mathcal{C}^A_i$.
-Note that for a given device, there can be several $T$'s and $\mathrm{ROI}_2$s.
-We will call the clusters $\mathcal{C}^A_i \in T$ ``subregions of interest SOI$_2$ belonging to a region of interest ROI$_2$.''